KIT-ISAS/iviz/iviz/README.md

 Clicking on the buttons will open the corresponding dialog in the center of the screen.

 Below it is the **Module Panel**.
-It shows the active dialogs as large square buttons.
+It shows the active dialogs as large rectangular buttons.
 For example, the TF module is always present.
 Clicking a module will open the **Data Panel** on the right, showing information for that module.
-Clicking the button again will close it.
+Clicking the module button again will close it.
 You can drag a button to the right (into the screen) to make it invisible in the world.
-You can drag it to the left (away from the screen) to destroy it - but be careful with it!
+You can also drag it to the left (away from the screen) to destroy it - but be careful with it!

 Deep below the **Module Panel** is the **Camera Panel**.
 It tells you which view you are in (Virtual View / AR View / whatever).